Mudrik-Lab/CFSVM/docs/tutorial.md

 trial_matrix = cell(1, n_blocks);
 ```

-Now, for all 30 trials we will randomize the Gabor images and their orientations for both stimuli properties.
+Now, for all 30 trials we will create a copy of our experiment object, randomize the Gabor images and their orientations for both stimuli properties in this copied object and then add the object to the trial matrix for every trial (as the code that runs the experiment will expect trial matrix to be an array of arrays of objects).

 For 10 of these 30 trials we will set the **contrast** for the second stimulus to 0, so that the right Gabor doesn’t appear.

 After every block (here we have only one), we will shuffle the trials.